navotoz/EnvChamberCtrl/README.md

    the secondary network card on the PC.
 In order to use the BlackBody, both it and the PC should be on the same network *domain*, meaning that PC address should look like `[BlackBody].[BlackBody].[BlackBody].[DIFFERENT THAN THE BLACKBODY]` The same digits for the first three blocks in the IP, and the last block **different** than the BlackBody.
-Currently the Blackbody address is `10.26.91.56`, so set the IP of the PC to `10.26.91.55`.
+Currently, the Blackbody address is `10.26.91.56`, so set the IP of the PC to `10.26.91.55`.
 1. The oven is controlled via *Loggernet*, a proprietary software by *Campbell scientific*.
 Install **VirtualBox**, ** VirtualBox Extension Pack** and load the image **win10_loggernet**.
 These are all found in the Devices->Campbell->